raystack/siren/README.md

 2. Config file
 3. Default in Struct defined in the application code

+For list of all available configuration keys check the [configuration](docs/reference/configuration.md) reference.

 ### HTTP Client

 The `client` directory holds the HTTP Client for siren service.
 It's generated using project [swagger-codegen](https://github.com/swagger-api/swagger-codegen)